 Are you interested in building a career in the criminology or law sectors, but need a little extra groundwork and support?
 With our degree in Criminology and Law with Foundation year, you’ll gain the knowledge and experience required to progress to degree-level study.
-After completing your foundation year, you’ll progress to undergraduate study, building and developing your skills throughout the remainder of your course – from legal study to the psychological and social aspects of criminology.
+After completing your foundation year, you’ll progress to undergraduate study, building and developing your skills throughout the remainder of your course – from psychological and social aspects of criminology to legal studies.

 Your foundation year will help you develop key academic skills, IT skills, and learning skills that will prepare you and, provide you with confidence to successfully complete your Criminology and Law programme.
 As well as gaining confidence in academic skills and a detailed, in-depth understanding of the criminal justice system, this course will enable you to examine elements of the legal system and analyse their connection with criminal behaviour.
 So, if you’re interested in how crime and law relate to both individuals and wider society, this is the course you’ve been looking for.

 But it’s not just about the theory.
 As with all our courses, our criminology and law degree is strongly focused on the skills you need to build your career.
 It’s been developed by industry professionals who are leaders in their field, with an emphasis on applied learning, meaning you’ll gain a range of transferable skills long before you graduate.

-Our criminology and law foundation year course is designed to refresh your academic skills and enhance your knowledge of two linked and well-established social sciences.
+Our Criminology and Law with foundation year course is designed to refresh and enhance your academic skills and knowledge of two linked and well-established social sciences.
 The modules of this course have been expertly designed to help you gain a solid understanding of crime’s complex relationship with social policy, by analysing a variety of legal concepts and ethics - as well as the social, psychological and political effect crime has on the world.